 - Part V: Monte Carlo on the Amazon—Betterment’s Testing Framework

 - Part VI: Results

 - Part VII: Special Considerations

-Asset location is widely regarded as the closest thing there is to a “free lunch” in the wealth management industry.1 When investments are held in at least two types of accounts (out of three possible types: taxable, tax-deferred and tax-exempt), asset location has been demonstrated to deliver additional after-tax returns, while maintaining the same level of risk.
+Asset location is widely regarded as the closest thing there is to a "free lunch" in the wealth management industry.1 When investments are held in at least two types of accounts (out of three possible types: taxable, tax-deferred and tax-exempt), asset location provides the ability to deliver additional after-tax return potential, while maintaining the same level of risk.